Skip to content Skip to footer

 wisdom tooth removal

-In such cases, we are talking about an impacted wisdom tooth, which can be removed with oral surgery and special tools.
-The surgery is performed under local anesthesia and most of the time the tooth is removed in several parts, if necessary we can even access the lower parts by “cutting off” a part of the jawbone.
+In such cases, we are talking about an impacted wisdom tooth, which can be removed by oral surgery using special tools.
+The oral surgery procedure is performed under local anesthesia and usually the tooth is removed in several parts.

-It is an unpleasant procedure, as the mouth has to be kept open for a longer time and the pain and swelling following the operation may last longer.
+It is an unpleasant procedure, since the mouth has to be kept open for a long time and the pain and swelling following the operation may last for an extended period of time.

 Wisdom tooth removal